HarryMellsop/chept-neural-chess/README.md

     $ python ./data/process-dataset.py

 # Commentary Data
-## First, you will need to obtain the raw data.
+## Obtain the raw data using a data crawler.

 Clone this repository and follow the instructions to use their [``data/crawler``](https://github.com/harsh19/ChessCommentaryGeneration) tools to obtain data.